matrix-org/matrix-spec-proposals/proposals/3710-user-groups.md

 maintain some sense of consistency between proposals.

 This document proposes the addition of user groups to Matrix.
 The proposed purpouse of groups is to allow for the refrencing of multiple users at once.
-Groups would be defined by the server administrator, possibly synced from an external authencation source.
+Groups would be defined by the server administrator, possibly synced from an external authencation source, however there should be an option for groups to be created by users that can be enabled in the homeserver config.
 Possible uses are a group ping (for instance, pinging everyone in the marketing group in a product devlopment room for instance), or a group icon (for instance, it might show at the end of a users displayname), grouping users in a userlist, or assignimg power levels in bulk.
 This could also be used to assign server roles (another idea I have) to